 Addlestone follows the national school lunch program with respect to nutritional guidelines and style of food service.
 Nutrition and wellness are among our highest priorities, and we plan menus accordingly.
 This includes serving fresh fruits or vegetables daily, as well as offering an inviting salad bar.
-In addition, a hot entrée is served daily with an option of a sandwich prepared on wheat or white bread.
+In addition, a hot entrée is served daily with an option of a sandwich prepared on wheat.
 As each student's health is important, we strive to accommodate food allergies; please contact the Administration to discuss alternative preparations for your child's food allergy.
-A doctor's note about the food allergy must be handed in to the main office.
-The Addlestone lunch program and all K-8 classrooms are nut sensitive.
-All EC classrooms are nut free.
-Soy butter sandwiches will be available.
-Questions can be directed to the school's lunch program coordinator or to the Administration.
+Addlestone is a nut free facility.
+Sunbutter sandwiches will be available.
+All EC classes eat lunch in their class.
+Questions can be directed to the school's lunch program coordinator, Operations Director, or to the Administration.

-IN CAFETERIA: Students in grades 1st - 8th will eat lunch in the cafeteria.
-Lunch times are staggered, and classes are in cohorts.
+Students in grades kindergarten - 8th grade will eat lunch in the cafeteria.
+Lunch times are staggered, and classes eat in cohorts.
 Kindergarten students will eat in their classroom for the first half of the school year.
-SNACKS: Students are encouraged to bring pre-packaged kosher snacks.
+Students kindergarten - 8th grade are encouraged to bring pre-packaged, kosher snacks.